-- A. Upon successful completion of the clinical education portion of the Respiratory Care Program, the student will be able to apply their knowledge (understanding, application, and evaluation of clinical information) in their role as advanced-level respiratory therapists. - B. Upon successful completion of the clinical portion of the Respiratory Care Program, the student will be able to demonstrate the technical proficiency to perform the required respiratory therapy procedures in their role as advanced-level respiratory therapists.
+A. Upon successful completion of the clinical education portion of the Respiratory Care Program, the student will be able to apply their knowledge (understanding, application, and evaluation of clinical information) in their role as advanced-level respiratory therapists.

 Division of Health Sciences, Business Technology, Public Health and Safety Respiratory Care Program